yji0728/x64dbg/docs/developers/functions/gui/GuiAddLogMessage.md

 # GuiAddLogMessage

 Adds a message to the log.
 The message will be shown in the log window and on the status bar at the bottom of x64dbg.
+The message is shown in plain text.
+To show formatted message, use [GuiAddLogMessageHtml](./GuiAddLogMessageHtml.md).

 ```c++
 void GuiAddLogMessage(